Abel Raises Cain (2005)

 dir.
 Jennifer M. Kroot

 The underground films of George and Mike Kuchar were a primary influence on John Waters.
 He is interviewed for this documentary along with filmmakers Atom Egoyan, Guy Maddin, Larry Jordan, Wayne Wang, and Kuchar star Donna Kerness.
 The Bronx-born Kuchars, beguiling oddballs in youth and endearing kooks in old age, are able to finish each other’s sentences.
 Or so it seems as one effective montage cuts back and forth between their tales of a movie-obsessed adolescence.
 George made over 200 films in his life, mostly shorts like Hold Me While I’m Naked (1966) that Village Voice named one of the 100 Best Films of the 20th Century.
 Mike’s Sins of the Fleshapoids (1965) is considered the central film of the Kuchar movement.
 The documentary also covers Curt McDowell’s notorious horror-comedy-porn Thundercrack!
 (1975), written by and starring George Kuchar.
 Of the Kuchars, feminist film critic Ruby Rich says “their preadolescent approach to sexuality” is “beyond categories and rules, neither heteronormative nor homonormative.”
 It’s a joy to watch George making movies with his students at the San Francisco Art Institute, where he taught for decades.
-Look for his rare anti-masterpiece Secrets of the Shadow World (1999).
+See Horror (M-Z) for Sins of the Fleshapoids, Thundercrack, and also Screamplay.
+See Documentary (M-Z) for George’s rare anti-masterpiece Secrets of the Shadow World (1999).

 Jabberwalk a/k/a This Is America aka Mondo America (1977)